AryanJ-NYC/webdev-coach-blog/src/pages/blog/2019-06-04-in-defense-of-quincy-larson-and-freecodecamp.md

 [@ben criticized the freeCodeCamp move to Medium](https://dev.to/ben/i-m-concerned-with-the-move-that-freecodecamp-just-pulled-by-leaving-medium-io8) explaining that:

-> FreeCodeCamp seems to have just pulled the plug and taken everyone’s Medium content with them, to be displayed in a different context, wiping out the canonical URLS, while depriving the authors their ability to edit, delete, or manage in any way.
+> FreeCodeCamp seems to have just pulled the plug and taken everyone’s Medium content with them, to be displayed in a different context, wiping out the canonical URLs, while depriving the authors their ability to edit, delete, or manage in any way.

 He [tweets his article](https://twitter.com/bendhalpern/status/1133444368289927174) to 29K+ of his followers.
 In the thread, he accuses freeCodeCamp of [literally stealing content without the consent of the copyright holder](https://twitter.com/bendhalpern/status/1133494706363609088) and [breaking the law](https://twitter.com/bendhalpern/status/1133459111184666631).